7mind/izumi/doc/microsite/src/main/tut/distage/cookbook.md

 assert(locator.get[A].c eq locator.get[C])
 ```

-Locator contains metadata about the plan and bindings from which it was created:
+Locator contains metadata about the plan and the bindings from which it was ultimately created:

 ```scala
 // Plan that created this locator